A fully discrete evolving surface finite element method for the Cahn-Hilliard equation with a regular potential: Preliminaries

 for a sufficiently smooth $\eta_h$.
 Here $\Phi^h_t, \Phi^h_{-t}$ are the pushforward/pullback maps respectively, defined similarly to the continuous surface.
 One can similarly define a weak discrete material derivative in the standard way.\\

 An important consequence of this is the transport property of basis functions, that is

 for all of the nodal basis functions of $\Gamma_h(t)$.
 This follows due to the fact that $\phi_i(t) = \Phi^h_t \phi_i(0)$ for each basis function.
-This is an important property, which is exploited in implementing evolving surface finite element schemes.\\
+This is an important property, which is exploited in implementing evolving surface finite element schemes, as it eliminates any velocity terms in the formulation.\\

 We now state a discrete analogue of the transport theorem, Proposition \ref{transport2}.
 Here we denote the (time-dependent) bilinear forms by

 where we typically omit the $t$ argument, and it will be clear from context at what time the bilinear forms are understood.
 We then have a discrete transport theorem for these bilinear forms. \begin{proposition} Let $\eta_h, \zeta_h \in S_h^T$, then we have